BloodRedDawn/Fundictus/README.md

+#WARNING: 06 Oct 2016

+I'm getting reports of user getting banned for using modded configs i suggest to not use it on nexon servers until i find how they are detecting the binds.

 # Fundictus

 This is a custom vindictus launcher made to bypass Nexon awful launcher from their service and the one they use on steam